Bangalore RFC

 Bangalore Rugby Football Club (B.R.F.C) is a rugby union club based in Bangalore.
 They currently participate in the All India & South Asia Rugby Tournament & the National Rugby Championship - Div 1.

 History

-B.R.F.C was founded in 1996, by some ex-pats living in the city then.
-Today it is a club consisting mainly of Indians.
-They also have an expatriate team associated to them called the "Bangalore Refugees" and started a girls team in 2009, they also have boys u-19 and u-16 teams.

-B.R.F.C has provided several players to the India national team over the years, Internationals include: Subramani P.E, Vinay Rai, Puneeth Krishnamurthy, Tarun Appanna, Thaman Thimaiah, Roshan Lobo.
-And Salik Zaffar, Deepam Kohli and Nishant Nerayath at the U-19 level.

-B.R.F.C has participated in various national level tournaments over the years, but their best year has been 2005 when they reached the finals of the All India & South Asia Rugby Tournament and lost the finals to British Asian Rugby Association.
-Thus making them the number 1 team in the country for that year.
+B.R.F.C was founded in 1996 by expats living in the city.
+They also have an expatriate team called the "Bangalore Refugees".
+They started a girls team in 2009, in addition to boys u-19 and u-16 teams.
+B.R.F.C has provided several players to the India national team over the years: Subramani P.E, Vinay Rai, Puneeth Krishnamurthy, Tarun Appanna, Thaman Thimaiah, Roshan Lobo, Salik Zaffar, Deepam Kohli and Nishant Nerayath.
+B.R.F.C in 2005 reached the finals of the All India & South Asia Rugby Tournament and lost the finals to British Asian Rugby Association.